Times Square Arts is currently accepting Midnight Moment applications for programming during September 2019.

 - Mandatory Images: 1-3 still images representing the film/video submitted.
 Images must be 18"x24" at 300dpi, JPG or TIFF (no text or logos over image)

 - Horizontal Formatting (150 seconds)

 Previous Midnight Moment Exhibitions During Advertising Week

 How to Apply:

-Open Applications for the Midnight Moment program are accepted through the online Slideroom portal, here.
-Please select the application titled “Midnight Moment September 2019 — Advertising Week.”
+Open Applications for the Midnight Moment program are accepted through the online Slideroom portal for “Midnight Moment September 2019 — Advertising Week.”